-21 year old James Lambert from Penwortham received the prison sentence after he entered certain areas of the Kingsfold Estate in Penwortham, which the Injunction banned him from entering.
+James Lambert, of Bussel Road in Penwortham, received the sentence at Preston County Court on 13th February, after he entered the exclusion zone which the Injunction banned him from entering.